github/pets-workshop/content/guided-workshop/exercises/7-create-environment.md

     on: [workflow_dispatch]
     jobs:
     build-and-deploy:
         runs-on: ubuntu-latest
         steps:

         # Checkout code
         - uses: actions/checkout@main

         # Log into Azure
         - uses: azure/login@v1
             with:
             creds: ${{ secrets.AZURE_CREDENTIALS }}

         # Deploy Bicep file
         - name: create resources
             uses: azure/arm-deploy@v1
             with:
             subscriptionId: ${{ secrets.AZURE_SUBSCRIPTION }}
-            resourceGroupName: ${{ secrets.AZURE_RG }}
+            resourceGroupName: ${{ vars.AZURE_RG }}
             template: ${{ github.workspace }}/config/main.bicep
-            parameters: 'namePrefix=${{ secrets.AZURE_PREFIX }}'
+            parameters: 'namePrefix=${{ vars.AZURE_PREFIX }}'
             failOnStdErr: false
     ```

     The workflow is set to run on `workflow_dispatch`, which is a manual trigger.
 The steps checkout the code, log into Azure using the credentials you created and stored previously, then create the resources defined in the **main.bicep** in the resource group you created with the prefix you defined.
+Notice how secrets are read by using `${{ secrets.NAME }}` and variables with `${{ variables.NAME }}`.

-1. Stage, commit and push all changes to the repository by entering the following command in the terminal window and pressing <kbd>Enter</kbd> (or <kbd>Return</kbd> on a Mac):
+1. Stage, commit and push all changes to the repository by entering the following command in the terminal window:

     ```bash
     git add .